 Galton Voysey’s vision is to be the leading developer of Direct-to-Consumer Brands.
 We help exceptional founders and creatives develop their brands, build their supply chains and sell their products leveraging the power of the Internet.
-We own 100% of the IP of the brands that we work on.

 Today Galton Voysey owns 31 brands and continues to add more through acquisition, in-house development and our entrepreneur in residence program.

 NEWS January 2019:

 Galton Voysey Wins Great Place to Work For Greater China

 The current predominant way consumer products are distributed by 3rd parties and through middlemen is massively flawed and outdated.

 We, at our core, believe that by helping founders cut out the middlemen and reach out directly to their core audiences through e-commerce, we can bring value both to brands as well as their customers.
 As a result, we support exceptional founders to bring their brands direct-to-consumer to enthusiasts and professionals all around the world, leveraging the power of the internet.

 Large, established brands face the quintessential Innovator’s Dilemma.

 The largest advantage of direct-to-consumer is being able to cut out the middle-men and pass on savings to customers.
 However, if large and established brands decide to undercut their own vast and deep-rooted networks of retail partners by offering their products at far lower prices on their own websites, they will quickly destroy their core business.

 As a result, these large and established brands will be unable to adapt quickly enough to this unprecedented change.
 This will present the biggest opportunity to build the consumer product brands of the future.